Defining the discipline of robotics

 Undergraduate Robotics

-Michigan Robotics began its undergradate program in Fall 2022, one of the first of its kind, and now have nearly 200 current students (as well as a small, but growing number of alumni).
+Michigan Robotics began its undergraduate program in Fall 2022, one of the first of its kind.

 Graduate Robotics